 He received his BS in Agricultural Engineering (magna cum laude) from the University of the Philippines-Los Banos in 1990 (finishing in 4 years), MS in Civil Engineering from Iowa State University in 1994, and PhD in Environmental Engineering from the University of Illinois at Urbana-Champaign in 2000.
 He is a current/past member of the Water Environment Federation, American Water Works Association, American Society for Microbiology, Association of Environmental Engineering and Science Professors, International Water Association, American Society of Civil Engineers, American Society for Engineering Education, Philippine-American Academy of Science and Engineering, International Society for Microbial Ecology, Phi Kappa Phi, and Gamma Sigma Delta.
 Dr. de los Reyes was Associate Editor of the journal Water Research (International Water Association), and the Journal of Environmental Engineering (ASCE), and is currently on the Editorial Board of and Philippine Science Letters.
 He is Past President and Chair of the Board of Directors of the Philippine-American Academy of Science and Engineering.

-He was the North Carolina Coordinator (2006-2018) of the non-profit Gawad Kalinga, a non-profit movement with the aim of transforming slums in developing countries to colorful villages.
+He is on the Board of Gawad Kalinga USA (GK-USA) and was the North Carolina Coordinator (2006-2018) of the non-profit movement with the aim of transforming slums in developing countries to colorful villages.
 As leader of about 60 volunteers in the area, he has coordinated efforts to establish 3 villages in the Philippines, helping to rebuild the lives of 90 families.
 Gawad Kalinga has built over 200,000 houses in the Philippines for the poorest of the poor, and the model has been copied in other countries, such as Papua New Guinea, Indonesia, Vietnam, and South Africa.
 He has spent time in the Philippines to do builds, has led NC and other US-based groups in builds, and worked with the environmental arm of GK to assess water quality in GK villages.
 As part of his leadership in fund-raising for GK, he has run two marathons and organized GK Run Teams.